rocky-jaiswal/my_blogs/source/2012-09-09-rails_on_ruby_jruby_a_performance_comparison.html.markdown

 Also, we will precompile our assets and serve them from the app server only.
 We will run the tests in production mode.
 I have also increaded the DB pool size to 15 so that no bottleneck is created there.

-Finally we kick off our experiment with MRI 1.9.3 and Unicorn, 3 workers enabled and concurrency off, lets see the results -
+Finally, we kick off our experiment with MRI 1.9.3 and Unicorn, 3 workers enabled and concurrency off, lets see the results -

     RAILS_ENV=production bundle exec unicorn -c config/unicorn.rb